Negative Feedback Handling

 rca-method-service-desk

-This process can also be automated for example using ServiceNow's FlowDesigner, by creating tasks for Negative Feedback into ServiceNow.
+This process can also be automated, for example, using ServiceNow's FlowDesigner, by creating tasks for Negative Feedback into ServiceNow.
 HappySignals sends all the data to your ServiceNow so you can leverage all the powerful tools in the Now Platform.